 Resource Consent Considerations

-- The appearance of the building once restored, and whether it is compatible with existing buildings in the surrounding area i.e. Council will require the exterior of the building to be upgraded to fit into the existing amenity of the proposed site.
+- The appearance of the building once restored, and whether it is compatible with existing buildings in the surrounding area in terms of scale, character, style and era (i.e. Council will require the exterior of the building to be reinstated in a manner that will ensure the building integrates with the existing amenity of the surrounding area);

-- The time required for this restoration work to be undertaken.
+- The time required for the reinstatement work to the building to be undertaken;

-- Whether conditions on the resource consent are necessary to ensure the completion of restoration work to an acceptable standard (e.g. a performance bond).
+- Whether conditions on the resource consent are necessary to ensure the completion of the reinstatement work to an acceptable standards (e.g. a performance bond).

 In some instances, Council will require the payment of a bond to cover the cost of upgrading the building should the applicant default (i.e. if the applicant moves the building but fails to restore it).
 A bond is essentially a promise to do certain work or to pay a sum of money if the work is not carried out.